reliablyhq/documentation/docs/guides/ci-pipeline/jenkins/index.md

 * The Reliably latest release is downloaded from Github.
 * The binary is given execute permissions.
 * A manifest file is downloaded from a Github repository.
-* Finally, the `reliably scan` command is run, which will scan the manifest file for any issues.
+* Finally, the `reliably scan kubernetes` command is run, which will scan the manifest file for any issues.

 The scan command will discover and surface suggestions where you might be